tencentyun/intlcloud-documents/yehe_doc/网络/云联网/购买指南/计费总览_intl_en.md

-Cloud Connect Network (CCN) is billed according to the interconnection bandwidth and supports two billing modes (monthly subscription and pay-as-you-go by monthly 95th percentile) and three service levels ([platinum, gold, and silver](https://intl.cloud.tencent.com/document/product/1003/30217)).
+Cloud Connect Network (CCN) is billed according to the interconnection bandwidth and supports the billing mode of pay-as-you-go by monthly 95th percentile and three service levels ([platinum, gold, and silver](https://intl.cloud.tencent.com/document/product/1003/30217)).
 You can choose the cost-effective billing plan that best suits your application requirements.
 For example, we recommend choosing pay-as-you-go by monthly 95th percentile - gold for real-time audio/video and game acceleration.
-For business data backup, we recommend choosing monthly subscription - silver.

 ## Billing
-The following table compares the two billing modes.
+The following table describes the billing mode.
 <table>
 <thead>
 <tr>